 Stakeholder Engagement and Partnerships

-This tool will ensure consistency in BOEM’s environmental review process by quantifying emissions associated with the development, operation, maintenance and decommissioning of a proposed offshore wind farm.
+The Bureau of Ocean Energy Management developed a new tool that will ensure consistency in BOEM’s environmental review process by quantifying emissions associated with the development, operation, maintenance and decommissioning of a proposed offshore wind farm.

 A Citizen’s Guide BOEM’s Renewable Energy Authorization Process

 In December 2016, BOEM published a guide to help the public understand BOEM’s process for overseeing renewable energy projects on the Outer Continental Shelf (OCS) and to highlight opportunities for public involvement.
 To access the guide, click on the link below:

 BOEM's Office of Renewable Energy Programs (OREP) is working to update the Guidelines for Providing Avian Survey Information for Renewable Energy Development on the Atlantic Outer Continental Shelf.

 On September 8, 2016, BOEM held a webinar to discuss proposed changes to the guidelines and give participants the opportunity to provide feedback.
 Please find the slides below:

 BOEM has created a place on our website to help commercial fishers learn more about BOEM’s mission and to outline opportunities for participating in our rule making process, or to just let us know what you think.
 For more information, click on the link below.